 Remember to ensure that the entire amount of your Roth 401(k) must find its way to your new Roth IRA within 60 days if you’ve received a check made out to you!

 3. Wait for Roth 401(k) funds to arrive at new provider

 There will likely be a 1-2 week wait time between when the transfer is initiated and when the funds arrive.
 The money will usually not transfer “in-kind”, which means your previous investments will likely be liquidated before the funds are sent to your new provider.

 4. Invest the money in your Roth IRA

 A common pitfall for people that go through this process is that they’ll see the funds arrive in their Roth IRA, and think that the process is complete.
 It is not.

-You’ll need to go into the account and actively invest the money, ideally in the context of all of the accounts you have.
+You’ll need to go into the account and actively invest the account balance, ideally in the context of all of the accounts you have.

 When you’ve completed this step, you’re done!
 You now have a tax-exempt Roth IRA growing in perpetuity – all with a zero tax liability (assuming all holding period considerations have been met).